 The flight is the culmination of NASA's long effort to transition from using its own vehicles to that of private companies.
 Since 2011, NASA (like all other space agencies) has been relying on it on Soyuz, originally designed in the 60s, to bring people into orbit.
 But if SpaceX's flight proceeds as planned, the agency will begin using Crew Dragon to transport astronauts to and from the ISS.

 Another asset of Elon Musk

-California-based SpaceX is ahead in private space flight.
+SpaceX, based in California, is ahead in private space flight.
 It is the first of two companies chosen by NASA to conduct a manned test flight, and had the intuition to exploit the same basic design of a spacecraft designed to carry cargo.
 Its competitor, a giant like Boeing, is further behind.
 The Starliner, the name of the Boeing capsule, spent two days in Earth orbit unmanned in December not without several problems, including a crucial error in its software.
-Starliner will carry out another unmanned test flight in the coming months and probably won't fly the astronauts until next year.
+Starliner will carry out another unmanned test flight in the coming months and probably won't fly astronauts until next year.